marieiskw/min-ordbog/README.md

 A simple Danish vocabulary learning app for japanese speaker.
 Users can sign up, log in, add words, edit them, delete them, and search.

+⚠️ NOTE
+The deployed version on Netlify is temporarily unavailable due to Netlify’s free-tier credit limit.

+The app will be back online on January 3rd.

 ## 📝 Features
 - User authentication with Supabase
 - Add / edit / delete words